muziejus/wandering-rocks/README.md

 17. Artifoni still chases his tram, while Cashel Boyle O’Connor Fitzmaurice Tisdall Farrell walks along Merrion Square.

-18. Master Patrick Aloysius Dignam starts to bring pork steaks back home.
+18. Master Patrick Aloysius Dignam starts to bring porksteaks back home.

 19. The viceregal cavalcade leaves Phoenix Park and drives through downtown Dublin on the way to the Mirus Bazaar.

 ## Spacetime, Nothing but Spacetime…

 > Did it start with Bergson, or before?
 Space was treated as the dead, the
 > fixed, the undialectical, the immobile.
 Time, on the contrary, was richness,
-> fecundity, life, dialectic.
-(Foucault 70)
+> fecundity, life, dialectic (Foucault 70).

 The relationship between space, spacetime, and the novel has been at the center of my work for almost a decade now.
-And still I often start with this nearly throwaway quote by Foucault from an interview that seems often cited instead for its final kicker, “Geography must indeed necessarily lie at the heart of my concerns” (77).
+And still I often start with this maybe throwaway quote by Michel Foucault from an interview that seems often cited instead for its final kicker, “Geography must indeed necessarily lie at the heart of my concerns” (77).
 But the solution to geography’s second-class status compared to time isn’t solved by doubling down on geography, unless that is done just to bring geography up to the same speed as time.

 In literary study, we have a nearly century-old model for thinking literature spatiotemporally (as opposed to just temporally or, in a more postmodern, Jamesonian vein, just spatially).
-Bakhtin defines the chronotope as that which demonstrates the “intrinsic connectedness of temporal and spatial relationships that are artistically expressed in literature.”
-Based on Einstein’s Theory of Relativity, the chronotope “expresses the inseparability of space and time” (84).
-Many critical geographers (Massey, Soja, Harvey) have insisted on merging the two for decades now, but doing so continues to present challenges to literary study, at least when thinking about the worlds a novel creates.
+Mikhail Bakhtin defines the chronotope as that which demonstrates the “intrinsic connectedness of temporal and spatial relationships that are artistically expressed in literature.”
+Based on Albert Einstein’s Theory of Relativity, the chronotope “expresses the inseparability of space and time” (84).
+Many critical geographers (Doreen Massey, Edward Soja, David Harvey) have insisted on merging the two for decades now, but doing so continues to present challenges to literary study, at least when thinking about the worlds a novel creates.

 Authors of aesthetic texts have followed Aristotle’s command that a work have a beginning, middle, and end for over two millennia.
 There is, then, an intrinsic temporality provided merely by how we consume the text.
-Even edge cases like Choose your Own Adventures or _Rayuela_ still provide a sort of linearity on the fly.
+Even edge cases like Choose your Own Adventures or _Rayuela_ still provide a linearity on the fly rendered temporally.
 A sjužet remains; it’s just more reader-driven and divorced from the increment variable we typically call “page number.”

-Barthes may write that “for those of us who are trying to establish a plural… the reading must also be plural, that is, without order of entrance,” but reaching his height of plurality or writerliness is a summit that I’m still trying to work through (and one more interconnected, as I believe its invocation here shows, with spatiotemoprality than might be at first assumed).
-Barthes encourages us to read “the text as if it had already been read,” which helps to manhandle and interrupt the text (15).
+Roland Barthes writes that “for those of us who are trying to establish a plural… the reading must also be plural, that is, without order of entrance.”
+Reaching this height of plurality or writerliness is a summit that I’m still trying to work through, but I think that a good way in is precisely through the _multiple_ spatiotemporalities present in any (?) novel, at least.
+Barthes’s encouragement to read “the text as if it had already been read,” which helps to manhandle and interrupt the text, trips up the dominance on a temporal-only kind of thinking, which both allows for space to catch up and join its dimensional sibling but also allows the reader to see that there is not just one time—or one spacetime—in a novel (15).

-Focussing on the competing, colliding, contradicting, and circumventing spatiotemporalities in “Wandering Rocks” through this visualization actually helps reach this goal of a shattered text, with what feels like literally hundreds of obvious points of entry providing another rereading, another time through, another production.
+Focussing on the competing, colliding, contradicting, and circumventing spatiotemporalities in “Wandering Rocks” actually helps shattered the text, with what feels like literally hundreds of obvious points of entry providing another rereading, another time through, another production.

-No matter what I’ve called spatiotemporalities in novels before (“sites,” “разноречие” and “разномирность,” and so on), as I try to build out my idea of “everyday criticism,” any kind of working over a text that allows these variable points of entry and variable productions, these writings by readers, must be useful towards that goal.
+No matter what I’ve called the spatiotemporalities in novels before (“sites,” “разноречие” and “разномирность,” and so on), as I try to build out my idea of “everyday criticism,” any kind of working over a text that allows these variable points of entry and variable productions, these writings by readers, provide yet newer means of pushing the plurality.

 ## Data

-There are three distinct datasets in this project, and all of them rely on the previous work done by Gifford and Gunn and Hart.
+There are three distinct datasets in this project, and all of them rely on the previous work done by Don Gifford and Ian Gunn and Clive Hart.

 The data in the first dataset are what I call “instances.”
 These are instances of a place’s being mentioned in the text.
 I wrote a web application,